Eugene Parker: 1972–1988: Coronal heating and nanoflares

-He published several textbooks, including Cosmical Magnetic Fields in 1979, and one on magnetic fields in X-ray astronomy in 1994.
-Seeking to address the coronal heating problem, in 1987 Parker proposed that the solar corona might be heated by myriad tiny "nanoflares", miniature brightenings resembling solar flares that would occur all over the surface of the Sun.
+Seeking to address the coronal heating problem, in 1988 Parker proposed that the solar corona might be heated by myriad tiny "nanoflares", miniature brightenings resembling solar flares that would occur all over the surface of the Sun.
 Parker's theory became a leading candidate to explain the problem.
+(Note: See Parker 1972, Parker 1983, Parker 1988, Parker 1989, and Parker 1994.)